bharatmicrosystems/tomcat/README.md

 # tomcat
 Tomcat 8 Docker Repository

-This repository contains a Dockerfile to run a sample application on Tomcat 8 and demonstrates a CI/CD process in action.
+This repository contains files to run a sample application on Tomcat 8 and demonstrates a CI/CD process in action.

 ## The Docker file